Suraj0950/notesBuddy/README.md

 # notesBuddy
 Introducing notesBuddy, the ultimate study companion for college students!
-Tired of juggling scattered notes and drowning in textbooks? notesBuddy is here to make exam prep a breeze.
+Tired of juggling scattered notes, previous year question (PYQs) and drowning in textbooks? notesBuddy is here to make exam prep a breeze.
 This intuitive app helps you organize all your course materials in one place, so you can focus on what really matters: acing your exams.